 If you have a paralyzed arm, then some passive arm exercises are a great place to start.
 During these exercises, you assist your affected arm through each movement to prevent contractures and regain movement.

-Wrist, Hand, and Finger Exercises
+Wrist, Hand, and Finger Exercises for Stroke Patients

 For your hands, we have 30+ hand therapy exercises for you to try.

 A great place to start is with these 9 hand exercises for stroke patients with pictures.
 They’re all guided by our friend Barbara, OTA.

 And if you’re looking for something to download, check out our therapy putty exercises that includes a free downloadable PDF!

 Your eyes are controlled by muscles, and sometimes those muscles are weakened by stroke.

 Luckily, you can regain your vision after stroke by performing eye exercises.